sarahhaedrich/Big-shark/index.md

 [Final Project](final.md)
 I looked at insurance coverage rates across New York state, with emphasis on New York City, relative to citizenship status, household income, and medical debt using R Studio.

-Insurance coverage rate of households earning under 25,000k a year in New York state
+Insurance coverage rate of households earning under 25,000k a year in New York state:
 ![](under25,000state.png)